(Updated April 5, 2026)

 Alston and Jackie Robinson were born on the same date, Jan.
 31. Robinson’s birth year was 1919 and Alston’s was 1926.

 Alston’s rise from baseball novice to Cardinals pioneer was fast and unexpected.
-After serving in the Navy from 1945-47, Alston enrolled at North Carolina A&T in his native Greensboro and earned a bachelor of science degree in physical education and social sciences.
+After serving in the Navy from 1945-47, Alston enrolled at North Carolina A&T in his hometown of Greensboro and earned a degree in physical education and social sciences.
 College was where Alston first played organized baseball.

 In 1952, he entered professional baseball with Porterville, Calif., of the Class C Southwest International League, hit .353 in 54 games and caught the attention of the San Diego club of the Class AAA Pacific Coast League.

-Alston joined San Diego midway through the 1952 season and hit .244 in 78 games.
+Alston joined San Diego midway through the 1952 season and hit .244.

 In 1953 for San Diego, Alston had 207 hits in 180 games, with 101 runs scored, 23 home runs, 101 RBI and a .297 batting average.
 Cardinals scouts recommended him.